gandholi-kumar/OnlineVideo_RestApi_Nodejs/README.md

 # RestApi for online videos using Nodejs

 This project is designed to provide a RESTful api service to handle the requests.
+Cross-origin resource sharing is been handled with in the api.
 Using this OnlineVideo_RestApi_Nodejs, clients can creates and manages the videos and the playlists.

 **Video**